 Ask Your Customers for Copywriting Ideas

-In all likelihood you interact with your customers on a regular basis.
+In all likelihood, you interact with your customers on a regular basis.
 Fill your content calendar by asking them for ideas.
 As a matter of fact, you might not even have to ask, as simply listening to them will often suffice.
 What do they ask you about?
 What are some common concerns?
 If you sat down for coffee, what topics would they likely bring up?
 Unless you plan to have brunch with each and every one of them, your blog is your soapbox.
 Share your insights and let your voice be heard!

 Pay Attention to Other Forms of Media

-Magazines, specialty websites, even the evening news can tell you what’s on people’s minds.
+Magazines, specialty websites, and even the evening news can tell you what’s on people’s minds.
 Google search topics relevant to your industry and click the “news” tab at the top of the page.
 What’s current?
 What do people seem to be interested in?

 It’s often possible to leverage current events.
 Do you run a dog walking or grooming service?
 Maybe you make a blog post about the Calgary Stampede Dog Bowl when it happens each year.
-Do you teach self defense courses?
+Do you teach self-defense courses?
 Perhaps you could write about ways that a comedian might defend himself if he found himself getting smacked in the face while making an Oscar presentation.
 An executive recruiter who services the manufacturing industry made a creative post during the World Series comparing a successful production operation to a winning baseball team.

 Just be sure to keep it tasteful.
-You don’t want to be seen as capitalizing on serious or tragic news.
+You don’t want to be seen as capitalizing on the serious or tragic news.